 Top 10 Tammy Wynette Songs

-‘Apartment #9,’ co-penned by Johnny Paycheck, was not a major hit, but it did open the door for the Mississippi cotton picker who dreamed of a glamorous life as singer.
+"Apartment #9," co-penned by Johnny Paycheck, was not a major hit, but it did open the door for the Mississippi cotton picker who dreamed of a glamorous life as a singer.
 After her first divorce in 1965, Wynette bravely packed up her kids, moved to Nashville and marched into producer Billy Sherrill’s office to pitch some songs.
 Sherrill liked what he heard, encouraged her to change her name from Virgina Wynette Pugh to Tammy Wynette, and she was soon recording for Epic Records.

 In 1973, Tammy Wynette and her husband at the time, George Jones, released a song after one of their many fights.
 Their relationship troubles stemmed from Jones' drinking problem, and as Wynette was threatening to leave him, he begged and pleaded for forgiveness.
 For days after the big argument, he kept singing this one line over and over: "We’re gonna hold on."
 Jones and songwriter Earl Montgomery developed lyrics around the phrase and turned the dispute into a No. 1 song.

-‘Golden Ring’ was an interesting story about the day in the life of a wedding ring.
+"Golden Ring" was an interesting story about the day in the life of a wedding ring.
 This George Jones and Tammy Wynette duet was actually recorded after they divorced, and it’s full of unique connections.
-The song was written by Bobby Braddock, who penned George Jones' ‘He Stopped Loving Her Today.’
-The single featured her future husband George Richey on piano, as well as background vocals by the Gatlin Brothers, including Rudy Gatlin who briefly dated Wynette.
-George and Tammy would reunite one last time in 1995 for 'One.'
+The song was written by Bobby Braddock, who penned Jones' "He Stopped Loving Her Today."
+The single featured her future husband George Richey on piano, as well as background vocals by the Gatlin Brothers, including Rudy Gatlin, who briefly dated Wynette.
+George and Tammy would reunite one last time in 1995 for "One."

 '‘Til I Can Make It on My Own'From ‘’Til I Can Make It on My Own’ (1976)